-- 1. Home office catering services business only, all orders will be taken over the phone and online.
+- Home office catering services business only, all orders will be taken over the phone and online.
 No DA is required.
-And no objection received from council. - 2.
-A Police submission was not received. - 3.
+And council raised no objection to the issue of the liquor licence. - 2.
+No police submissions were received relating to any matters with the application. - 3.
 No public submissions were received relating to any matters with the application. - 4.
 The licensed premises will be a home office where sales invoices are processed online.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.